open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 > TODO: Can we control the number of HTTP connections we make to the ingest API?
 Would it be feasible to open up, say, a hundred connections?

 > TODO: Is there an upper limit to how much data we can send at a time?
+Yes, it is in the docs

 > TODO: Do they support gzip compression of payloads, or should we avoid this?

-> TODO: Should we also make timeouts configurable?

-> TODO: How can we represent the UTC timezone in a format understood by Humio?

 ## Advaced Configuration
 This exporter, like many others, includes shared configuration helpers for the following advanced settings: